Ronykumawat/Advit/README.md

 📜 License

-Advait is released under the MIT License.
+Advit is released under the MIT License.